4104. Distance in tree

 Example

-Lets consider the tree provided in the example.
+Consider the tree presented in the example.

-Algorithm realization
+Algorithm implementation

 vector<vector<int> > g;